LabodiDavid/SimplifyTools/README.md

  - **Custom Connect/Disconnect messages** - Allows you to customize the message that is broadcasted when someone joins or leaves the server.
   ![Connect messages preview](docs/img/2.gif)
  - **Plugin Manager** - Allows you to unload/load plugins without a server restart.
- (Note: This may be removed in 1.17.x versions for security reasons)
  - **Gameplay statistics** - You can check your gameplay statistics such as player/mob kills, etc.
  (Note: The plugin just shows the stats not recording itself, so stats before installing this plugin are counted too.)
   ![Stats preview](docs/img/3.gif)